 Associate Professor of Marketing

-Justine holds a PhD in consumer behavior, with a focus on narrative theory (how consumers use storytelling to narrate their experiences and make sense of their lives), and is a professor at George Fox University within the school's DBA, executive, and full-time MBA programs.
+Justine holds a PhD in consumer behavior, with a focus on narrative theory (how consumers use storytelling to narrate their experiences and make sense of their lives), and is a professor at George Fox University within the school's DBA, part-time, and full-time MBA programs.

 University Teaching Experience

 - Undergraduate: Marketing Communications, Principles of Advertising, Marketing Research, Consumer Behavior, Contemporary Issues in Advertising and Marketing, Marketing Principles, and Contact Centre Marketing Management (at First Direct a telephone and Internet-based commercial bank in Leeds, England)

 - MBA/FT/Professor: Dissertation/Marketing Research Methodologies, Marketing Management, Creativity, Innovation, and Entrepreneurship

 - Doctor of Philosophy in Consumer Behavior (2008), University of Huddersfield, Huddersfield, UK

 - Master of Arts in Innovation and Entrepreneurship (1999), University of Huddersfield, Huddersfield, UK

 - Bachelor of Science in Behavioral Sciences, (1994), University of Huddersfield, Huddersfield, UK